opulencephp/Opulence/application/rdev/models/routing/README.md

 $router->get("/food/{foodName=all}", ["controller" => "MyApp\\FoodController@showFood"]);
 ```

+If no food name was specified, "all" will be the default value.

 > **Note:** To give an optional variable a default value, structure the route variable like "{varName?=value}".

 ## Filters